DotNetToscana/IoTHelpers/README.md

 The **IoTHelpers** library is available on [NuGet](http://www.nuget.org/packages/IoTHelpers/).
 Just search *IoTHelpers* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:

     Install-Package IoTHelpers

+**Usage**

+Refer to the [project documentation](https://github.com/Dot-and-Net/IoTHelpers/wiki/Documentation) to find examples about how to use this library.